diesimo-ai/TinyQ/README.md

 (Still to Come)

 ## Contributing

 Contributions are welcome!
-If you want to help this project grow, you can pick one of the listed topics in the [Roadmap](#roadmap).
 Please see the [Contributing Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+This project started as a learning exercise from the [Quantization Fundamentals](https://www.deeplearning.ai/short-courses/quantization-fundamentals-with-hugging-face/) course by DeepLearning.AI and Hugging Face, helping me understand the core concepts behind model quantization.

+Special thanks to:
+- Younes Belkada & Marc Sun for their excellent instruction and course content
+- Andrew Ng and the DeepLearning.AI team for making AI education accessible and practical
+- [kaushikacharya](https://github.com/kaushikacharya) for their detailed course notes that provided valuable guidance